alberdev/CiaoTransitions/README.md

 ### 2. Instace CiaoTransition with your values

-Before presenting your view controller, you need to create an instance of `CiaoTransition`.
-Use depending on Push or Modal transitions:
+Before presenting your view controller, you need to create an instance of `CiaoTransition` and add it to your presented view controller.
+Use custom init depending on Push or Modal transitions:

 ```swift
 // Push transitions